katrinekolleskov/loan-calculator-frontend/README.md

 I wanted a more diverse colour-profile than just two colours.
 I focused on simple interactions and few elements.
 One thing I would have liked to change is to make the icons svg so I could easily change the colour (grey for inactive, for example).
 I made them into png because it's very fast (for me).

+I also did not make it responsive, but I would do this by using media query and defining break points (see sized.scss).
+I could have used bootstrap or similar libraries, but I prefer to do it myself.
+I find that I learn it better that way and have more control.

 ## Some code changes